-My own four children are now in or approaching their thirties.
-For most of their Christmas seasons as children and returning adults we have cut our own trees from my back yard.
+My own four children are now grown, but for most of their Christmases we were able to cut our own trees from the back yard.
 If you have a bit of sunny space and expect to be in your home for many years, planting a Christmas tree may be for you.

 In large measure, though, our Christmas trees were rescued trees, growing close enough to northern New England’s country roads or driveways that they were mowed down or plowed up every few years.
 Often we took them home in a coffee cup or sandwich bag, their roots wrapped in a moistened napkin.
 (For several years, of course, we had nothing harvestable except for an occasional tabletop tree.
 Until our assorted Christmas tree plantings became legitimate candidates, we enjoyed going to our local tree farms.)

 If you have access to roadside trees, do not worry if your 12-inch specimen is misshapen as long as it is healthy and the nearby trees—probably its parents—look good.
 The fact is, though we have had differences in color, scent and fullness in our trees, we have never had a bad one grace our home.

 All “Christmas trees” will do best in full sun, but you may be able to get away with a mostly sunny location.
 It may make harvesting somewhat delayed.